 asm-gcp: This profile configures the features for a mesh containing one or more GKE clusters in the same Google Cloud project.

 asm-gcp-multiprojectbeta: This profile configures the features for a mesh with multiple GKE clusters in different Cloud projects.

 asm-multicloud: This profile configures the features for a mesh on the following environments:

 - Microsoft Azure Kubernetes Service (Microsoft AKS)

+When you install Anthos Service Mesh, you use a configuration profile that is suitable for your platform.
 The supported features differ between the profiles.
 In the following tables, any feature with the icon indicates that the feature is either enabled by default or enabled in the profile.
 Supported optional indicates that you can override the profile and enable the feature, as described in Enabling optional features.